AI-larcode/AI-larcode/README.md

 ### What I'm Working On

-- Developing production-grade computer vision solutions
+- Learning and developing computer vision solutions
 - Building scalable ML pipelines with a focus on MLOps best practices
 - Researching efficient model deployment strategies
 - Contributing to open-source AI projects